sozialhelden/accessibility-cloud/docs/json-api.md

 - Content of other organizations' data sources, if the source
   - is not in draft mode
   - is accessible for your organization (or publicly available)

-## Cached vs. non-cached base URLs

-accessibility.cloud's API is available via two base URLs:

-1. Cached: https://accessibility-cloud.freetls.fastly.net – This is the recommended base URL for most use cases.
-It caches responses up to 5 minutes using a CDN, so data included in the responses can lag behind the database content.
-Depending on the complexity of your request, a response to a URL not requested before in the last 5 minutes can take up to several seconds.
-After that, the server should respond to following requests with the same URL within less than 100ms.
-If you have a use case that needs <100ms for all requests, [write us an email](mailto:support@accessibility.cloud) so we can figure out a cache warm-up strategy.
-In case of a backend downtime, the cache can deliver stale data.
-2. Not cached: https://www.accessibility.cloud - Use this base URL if you need real-time data directly after an import or a data push process, for example for health monitoring.
-Do not use this base URL for end-user-facing web pages or apps except necessary.

 ## Features for all endpoints